scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

    \theta = \operatorname*{arg\,min}\limits_{\Theta} r(\vec{x}, t; \Theta)\,\ \forall \left\{\begin{array}{l}x \in \Omega \\ t\in[0, T]\end{array}\right.

-This poses a fundamental difference between the PINN method and the traditional CFD schemes, causing the PINN method potentially more difficult to achieve the same accuracy as the traditional schemes.
+This poses a fundamental difference between the PINN method and traditional CFD schemes, making it potentially more difficult for the PINN method to achieve the same accuracy as the traditional schemes.
-We will discuss more in section 3.
+We will discuss this more in section 3.

-To solve (:ref:`eq:objective`), theoretically, we can use any numbers of spatial-temporal points, which eases the need of computational resources, compared to finding the zero root directly.
+To solve (:ref:`eq:objective`), theoretically, we can use any number of spatial-temporal points, which eases the need of computational resources, compared to finding the zero root directly.
-Gradient-descent-based optimizers further reduce the computational cost, especially in terms of memory usage and the difficulty of computing parallelization.
+Gradient-descent-based optimizers further reduce the computational cost, especially in terms of memory usage and the difficulty of parallelization.
 Alternatively, Quasi-Newton methods may work but only when :math:`N_\Theta` is small enough.

-However, even though the equation (:ref:`eq:objective`) may be solvable, it is still a significantly expensive task.
+However, even though equation (:ref:`eq:objective`) may be solvable, it is still a significantly expensive task.
 Compared to regular data-driven learning applications, due to the use of automatic differentiation to evaluate the derivatives of :math:`G` with respect to :math:`\vec{x}` and :math:`t`, the computational graph becomes much larger.
 The first-order derivatives require one back-propagation on the network, while the second-order derivatives present in the diffusion term :math:`\nabla^2 G^U` require an additional back-propagation on the first-order derivatives' computational graph.
 Finally, to update parameters in an optimizer, the gradients of :math:`G` with respect to parameters :math:`\Theta` requires another back-propagation on the graph of the second-order derivatives.